-The lead drug targeting PDE4D is being developed for treating cognitive impairment in Alzheimer’s disease or schizophrenia with potential applications for Huntington’s disease, Fragile X syndrome, autism, and major depression.
+Our lead drug targeting PDE4D, BPN14770, is being developed for treating cognitive impairment in Fragile X Syndrome and Alzheimer’s disease with potential applications for Huntington’s disease, schizophrenia, and major depression.
 Rather than addressing a specific chemical deficit or dysfunction in a specific neural circuit, targeting PDE4D has the potential to augment the fundamental processes underlying learning and memory in the human brain, thereby allowing compensatory brain mechanisms to improve function in the diseased brain.

 SELECTED SCIENTIFIC PUBLICATIONS